Preregistration

 - If you are using Epistemic Network Analysis: model parameters: unit, conversation, stanza window, SVD/means rotation, edge weights, etc.

-...And, of course, not merely stating the decisions you have made in your process, but also the justifications and reasoning behind these decisions.
-Making these aspects of qualitative research initiatives public not only facilitates the transparency, reproducibility, and interoperability of a project, but also helps future researchers make better decisions.
-Sharing our challenges and the solutions we came up with adds to a pool of knowledge that will advance science in general.
+...And not merely stating the decisions you have made in your process, but also the justifications and reasoning behind these decisions.
+Making these aspects of qualitative research public not only increases the transparency and confirmability of a project, but also helps other researchers make better decisions.
+Sharing our challenges and decision processes adds to a pool of knowledge that will advance science in general.